kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Raster to PDF with `convert`

-We could do this using `ImageMagick`'s `convert` utility again.
+The `convert` utility of `ImageMagick` comes to our rescue again.
 For example,

 ```bash
 # Convert JPEG image to PDF